 You’ve seen the sleek retro stylings of Airstreams coasting down the road.
 These classic Twinkie shaped bullets aren’t cheap but did you know you could rent one for a night or two?
-The newest, largest, and most remote AutoCamp near the historic town of Mariposa gives you that chance.
+The funky AutoCamp near the historic town of Mariposa gives you that chance.
 Imagine lounging outside in a custom private seating area, making dinner via a gadget filled kitchen, or snuggling up in a cozy quilt.
 Heck, even access to a fancy schmancy toilet!
-Top that off with amenities like a heated pool, mid-century modern clubhouse, or a short shuttle ride to Yosemite National Park and you got yourself the perfect vacation.
+Top that off with amenities like a heated pool, mid-century modern clubhouse, or a short shuttle ride to Yosemite National Park, and you got yourself the perfect vacation.

 Sequoia High Sierra Camp

 Within the peaceful & serene Kings Canyon National Park is the remote Sequoia High Sierra Camp.
 A true off-the-grid experience, guests must hike in a mile through the tall forested canopy to the tent cabins.
 Once to the compound of tent cabins at an elevation of over 8,200′, you’ll be surrounded in luxurious accommodations.
 From five course dinners prepared by a gourmet chef in the open air to tents outfitted with luxurious rugs, feather duvets, and cozy beds, you’ll be living the “high life” literally.
 And just outside your tent flaps, stunning views of the Sierra Nevada at every glance.